 - Check if you can type a username of more than 20 characters and submit the form.

-- Check if you can type a password less than 6 characters long.
+- Check if you can type a password that is less than six characters long.

 - Check if you can type the password in all capital characters.

 - Check if you can select an invalid date using the birthday date field.

 - Check if you can type an invalid mobile number w.r.t country code.

 - Check if you can type the correct number but a different country in the selection.

 - Check if you can keep the gender radio box un-selected while submitting the form.